Museum of the Second World War

-The Museum of the Second World War (Muzeum II Wojny Światowej) is a state cultural institution and museum established in 2008 in Gdańsk, Poland which is devoted to the Second World War.
+The Museum of the Second World War (Muzeum II Wojny Światowej) is a state cultural institution and museum established in 2008 in Gdańsk, Poland, which is devoted to the Second World War.
 Its exhibits opened in 2017.
+The museum is supervised by the Ministry of Culture and National Heritage.

-The Kwadrat architectural team won an architectural competition for the building of the Museum of the Second World War in Gdańsk.
+In 2009 the NV Tempora S.A. won the competition for the design of the exhibition which was commissioned in 2015 to Warsaw-based Qumak S.A. company.
+In 2010 the Kwadrat architectural team won an architectural competition for the building of the Museum of the Second World War and construction began in 2012.

 History

 The museum was created on 1 September 2008 by way of a regulation of the Minister of Culture and National Heritage under the name Westerplatte Museum in Gdańsk.
-On the same day, Prime Minister Donald Tusk appointed prof. dr hab.
-Paweł Machcewicz as his representative for the Museum of the Second World War.
-The team of the representative for the museum included dr hab.
-Piotr M. Majewski - historian from the Warsaw University and dr Janusz Marszalec, who was the head of the Public Education Department Office of the Institute of National Remembrance in Gdańsk from 2000 to 2007.
+On the same day, Prime Minister Donald Tusk appointed Paweł Machcewicz as his representative for the Museum of the Second World War.
+The team of the representative for the museum included Piotr Majewski, historian from the Warsaw University, Rafał Wnuk and Janusz Marszalec, who was the head of the Public Education Department Office of the Institute of National Remembrance in Gdańsk from 2000 to 2007.
 The purpose of the team included i.e. the development of a Museum of the Second World War programme concept.
 The concept has been presented to the public on 6 October 2008 at the Chancellery of the President of the Council of Ministers in Warsaw during a discussion with historians and museologists.
 The text of the concept and record of the discussion have been published in print, and is also accessible directly via the museum's website.
-Development of the concept and contents of the exhibitions were co-created by renowned scholars of WWII and totalitarianism, including: Norman Davies, Timothy Snyder, Tomasz Szarota, Włodzimierz Borodziej and Jerzy Wojciech Borejsza.
+The Museum also had an academic advisory board which helped in the development of the concept and contents of the exhibitions.
+This board had world renowned scholars of WWII and totalitarianism, including: Norman Davies, Timothy Snyder, Tomasz Szarota and Włodzimierz Borodziej.

-On 26 November 2008, the Minister of Culture and National Heritage, Mr Bogdan Zdrojewski changed the name of this institution from the Westerplatte Museum to the Museum of the Second World War in Gdansk.
+On 26 November 2008, the Minister of Culture and National Heritage, Bogdan Zdrojewski changed the name of this institution from the Westerplatte Museum to the Museum of the Second World War in Gdansk.
 At the same time, he defined the scope of tasks of the facility stating: “the object of the museum’s operations is to amass a collection pertaining to the history of World War II, safeguard it, and make it available, in particular by means of exhibition, popularisation, education, and publishing”.